havilash/neural-network/README.md

 1. Clone the repository
 2. Navigate to the package directory
-3. Run `pip install -r requirements.txt` to install dependencies
+3. Run `pip install .` to install package

 or